-Ocala, Florida — Darren Chiacchia, the former U.S. Olympic equestrian rider and part-time Ocala resident that was arrested on January 20, 2010 and charged with Sexually Transmitting a Disease to his partner, now has a warrant for his arrest, according to court documents.
+Ocala, Florida — Darren Chiacchia, the former U.S. Olympic equestrian rider, and part-time Ocala resident who was arrested on January 20, 2010, and charged with Sexually Transmitting a Disease to his partner, now has a warrant for his arrest, according to court documents.

 Chiacchia, now 49, was scheduled to appear before Judge Hale Stancil for a pre-trial conference on Thursday.
 When he failed to appear, a warrant was issued.

 According to the original arrest affidavit, the victim told investigators that he and Chiacchia had unprotected sexual intercourse several times between February and June of 2009.